shadowfaxthewhitehorse/powerbivizs/README.md

 The data pertains to a client that wanted to prepare visualizations pertaining to their analysis of the job market in the Data Science field
 (jobs of the nature of Data Science/Data Engineering/Data Analytics/Data Visualization and jobs primarily using other Data skills such as economic modeling).

+Below is information on the B series, that is, files under the folder B__Series[*] in this GitHub repository (i.e. powerbivizs).
+All these files pertain to the same project.

+4. B series: this is a Power BI dashboard based on data related to the Data Science field.